- ALS 5155 - Global Agroecosystems - Maltais-Landry and Wilson

 PLS 5633: Aquatic Plant Management (3) This course will provide students with a better understanding of aquatic plant management.
 Students will learn about aquatic ecosystems, focusing on the role and impacts of nuisance aquatic plants, and how to manage aquatic weeds using chemical, mechanical, cultural, biological, and preventative methods.

-ALS 6031: Project Team Research: Skills in Agrobiology (3) Prereq: None.
+ALS 6031 - Project Team Research - Estrada (3) Prereq: None.
 Hands-on experience in addressing a real-world problem faced by an agricultural industry partner.

 AGR 6233: Tropical Grassland Agroecosystems (3) Prereq: AGR 4231C and ANS 5446 or consent of instructor.
 Potential of natural grasslands of tropical and subtropical regions.
 Development of improved pastures and forages and their use in livestock production.
 Offered fall term in odd-numbered years.